Multivariate Gaussian Approximation for Random Forest via Region-based Stabilization: Main results: Rates of multivariate Gaussian approximation

-In the following, we give a quantitative analysis on the order of bias and show that the bias is not small enough to be negligible compared to the standard deviation.
-We state a proposition (see Appendix \ref{sec:propvarbias} for its proof) providing a rate of convergence to zero for the bias of the random forest estimator \eqref{rnkunif} with uniform weights under some regularity conditions.
-Recall that a function $\psi:\mbb{R}^{d}\rightarrow \mbb{R}$ is said to be H\"{o}lder continuous at $x_{0}\in\mbb{R}^{d}$ if there exist constants $L_{\psi}>0$ and $\gamma_{\psi}>0$ such that for $x\in\mbb{R}^{d}$,
+To conclude this section, we present a quantitative analysis on the order of the bias of the random forest estimator with uniform weights \eqref{rnkunif} and show that under some regularity conditions the bias is not small enough to be negligible compared to the standard deviation.
+Recall that a function $\psi:\mbb{R}^{d}\rightarrow \mbb{R}$ is said to be H\"{o}lder continuous at $x_{0}\in\mbb{R}^{d}$ if there exist constants $L_{\psi}>0$ and $0<\gamma_{\psi}<1$ such that for $x\in\mbb{R}^{d}$,